Skip to content

 Next steps after your first call

-You now know how to use the Claude API from key to first response, and the surface opens up fast from here.
-Add tool use to let the model call your own functions, prompt caching to slash the cost of repeated context, and vision to send images alongside text.
+You now know calling the API from key to first response, and the surface opens up fast from here.
+From this point, calling the API is really about composing these optional features as you need them.
+Add tool use to let the model call your own functions — just watch for the 400 "tool use concurrency" error once you start firing parallel calls — prompt caching to slash the cost of repeated context, and vision to send images alongside text.
+If your code has to parse the reply rather than display it, Claude API structured output constrains the response to a JSON schema so it cannot come back as prose.
 If you'd rather have an AI agent write the app for you than call the endpoint yourself, that's Claude Code, Anthropic's agentic coding tool — it needs a paid plan or API credits.
 And to see how the API maps onto the wider product line — claude.ai, Projects, Artifacts — our Claude AI features overview connects the pieces.
 One limit to know up front: Claude does not generate images, only text.

 Claude pricing at a glance